Some Remarks on the Jacobian Conjecture and Dru{\.z}kowski mappings: Gorni-Zampieri pairing

 \begin{lem} Let $H=(H_1,H_2,\ldots,H_n)^t$ and $H_i$ is a power of $A_iX$ for each $i$, where $A_i$ is the $i$-th row of $A$.
-Then ${\operatorname{ker}}JH={\operatorname{ker}}A$ and $n-{\operatorname{dim}}({\operatorname{ker}}JH\cap {\bf K}^n)={\operatorname{rank}}A$. \end{lem} \begin{proof} Since $JH={\operatorname{diag}}\{d_1t_1^{d_1-1},\ldots,d_nt_n^{d_n-1}\}A$, where $t_i=A_iX$ for $1\leq i\leq n$, we have ${\operatorname{ker}}JH={\operatorname{ker}}A$ and $n-{\operatorname{dim}}({\operatorname{ker}}JH\cap {\bf K}^n)={\operatorname{rank}}A$. \end{proof}
+Then $\ker JH=\ker A$ and $n-\dim_{\bf K} (\ker_{\bf K} JH)=\rank A$. \end{lem} \begin{proof} Since $JH=\diag (d_1t_1^{d_1-1},\ldots,d_nt_n^{d_n-1})A$, where $t_i=A_iX$ for $1\leq i\leq n$, we have $\ker JH=\ker A$ and $n-\dim_{\bf K} (\ker_{\bf K} JH) = n-\dim_{\bf K} ((\ker JH) \cap {\bf K}^n) \ge n - \dim (\ker JH) = \rank A$. \end{proof}

-\begin{thm} {\it Let $f: {\bf K}^r\rightarrow {\bf K}^r$ be a (non)homogeneous polynomial map of degree (at most) $d$.
-If $r<n$, then there exists a (non)homogeneous power linear map $F$ of degree $d$ such that $f$ and $F$ are GZ-paired through some matrices $B\in M_{r,n}({\bf K})$ and $C\in M_{n,r}({\bf K})$.} \end{thm} \begin{proof} The proof is similar to the homogeneous case of Theorem 6.2.8 of \cite{homokema}, and the cubic homogeneous case in Theorem 6.4.2 of \cite{MR1790619} and in Theorem 1.3 of \cite{MR1621913}. \end{proof}
+\begin{thm} Let $f: {\bf K}^r\rightarrow {\bf K}^r$ be a (non)homogeneous polynomial map of degree (at most) $d$.
+Then there exists an $n > r$ and a (non)homogeneous power linear map $F$ of degree $d$ such that $f$ and $F$ are GZ-paired through some matrices $B\in M_{r,n}({\bf K})$ and $C\in M_{n,r}({\bf K})$. \end{thm} \begin{proof} The proof is similar to the homogeneous case of \cite{homokema} (Theorem 6.2.8), and the cubic homogeneous case of \cite{MR1790619} (Theorem 6.4.2) and \cite{MR1621913} (Theorem 1.3). \end{proof}